 assumptions, and allow comparison with alternate population dynamics models.

-3. An annual review meeting, similar to the pre-assessment workshop held annually to guide the development of the WCPFC stock assessments, would benefit SEAPODYM applications in the WCPO.
+3

-4. WCPFC and other sub-regional organisations should consider options for industry support for research and data that would enhance SEAPODYM’s forage component.
+WCPFC and other sub-regional organisations should consider options for industry support for research and data that would enhance SEAPODYM’s forage component.

-5. SEAPODYM could be used as a tag simulator to test assumptions and/or provide priors or fixed values for the inclusion of the PTTP data in Multifan-CL applications.
+5.

-6. A detailed technical document which describes reviews to date, developments implemented and developments planned should be developed to support future SEAPODYM work (including for example criteria for reference models).
+CLEAN VERSION

 SC12 recommends that WCPFC 13 endorses the results of the review of SEAPODYM (EB-IP- 14) as follows:

 SEAPODYM has the potential to be a useful complementary model to Multifan-CL for MSE work that includes spatial management.
 Similarly, the capacity of SEAPODYM to include alternate oceanographic states (e.g. ENSO phases and climate change projections) would allow climate proofing to be a consideration in the MSE work undertaken by WCPFC.